brendankellyODG/opendatagroup.github.io/Product Manuals/Access/index.md

 ---
 # Access

-FastScore Access is provides some basic security, wrapping the FastScore fleet behind an NGINX reverse-proxy, while at the same time providing a few methods for authorizing users.
+ModelOp Center Access is provides some basic security, wrapping the ModelOp Center fleet behind an NGINX reverse-proxy, while at the same time providing a few methods for authorizing users.

 To run Access, port 9000 must be exposed, and the `FASTSCORE_PROXY` environment variable must be set to either the `dashboard` or `frontman` proxy: